woossi0/suite/docs/usermanual/source/install/windows/tomcat/bundle.rst

       Boundless WAR Bundle

 #.
-In addition to web applications, the :file:`suite-data-dir.zip` is included for GeoServer installation.
+In addition to web applications, a sample ``GEOSERVER_DATA_DIR`` :file:`suite-data-dir.zip` is included for the GeoServer installation.

 BoundlessSuite Extension Bundle
 -------------------------------

-Extensions are included in a separate bundle from the main application server bundle.
-The extensions bundle will have a file name of :file:`BoundlessSuite-ext.zip`.
+Geoserver extensions are included in a separate bundle from the main application server bundle.
+The extensions bundle is in the :file:`BoundlessSuite-ext.zip` file.

-Unpacking a web application distribution into a suitable location:
+Unpack the Geoserver extensions into a suitable location:

-1. Download :suite:`BoundlessSuite-ext.zip <war-archive/BoundlessSuite-ext.zip>` to :file:`Downloads` folder
+1. Download :suite:`BoundlessSuite-ext.zip <war-archive/BoundlessSuite-ext.zip>` to your :file:`Downloads` folder

-2. Open and :file:`Downloads` folder using :guilabel:`Windows Explorer`.
+2. Open the :file:`Downloads` folder using :guilabel:`Windows Explorer`.

-3. Right click :file:`BoundlessSuite-ext.zip` and select :file :menuselection:`Extract All`.
+3. Right click on :file:`BoundlessSuite-ext.zip` and select :file:menuselection:`Extract All`.

 4. Extract to the default :file:`Download` folder location.